 "Yes.
 The English have promised to send an envoy to talk with me.
 He wrote it would be best if I went to the north and spoke with him myself."

 "Is that wise?"
-Lord Braun asked timidly yet gained a burst of confidence, as no one spoke against him.
+Lord Braun asked timidly yet gained a burst of confidence when no one spoke against him.
 "With all due respect, General Cullen has won many battles for you, Your Majesty.
 When he appeared out of nowhere two years ago and turned this war around, we were very grateful toward him.
-However, you are blindly trusting him to travel out of the safe walls of Wessport, and to the unprotected harshness of the north, which is too much."
+However, you are blindly trusting him and traveling out of the safe walls of Wessport.
+It is too much to ask that you should venture to the unprotected harshness of the north."
 Lord Alistair bluntly agreed with Lord Braun and the king sighed inwardly.

 "Lord Athar," the king said, bringing the old man out of his train of thought.

-"Yes, Your Majesty," the older man responded, locking his gray eyes with the king's green ones.
+"Yes, Your Majesty," the older man responded, locking his gray eyes with the king's golden ones.